HugoDerave/ApexLegendsAPI/README.md

 **SUPPORT US !** Support us on Patreon to keep this API free. https://www.patreon.com/apexlegendsstatus - API doc will be moving to mozambiquehe.re in few days.
+Please note: We have a strict rate limit for users which aren't registered in our database.
+Once you make a first request on them and they are succesfully added in our DB, this rate won't apply.

 # Apex Legends News API
 See news-api.md for info.